apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.11.rst

    build using "noredist".
 Refer to :ref:`building-noredist`.

-No additional steps are requried for the VMware Hypervisor for this upgrade.
+No additional steps are required for the VMware Hypervisor for this upgrade.

 .. _kvm411: